git-cola/git-cola/share/doc/git-cola/git-cola.rst

 cola.expandtab
 --------------
-Enables to expand tabs into spaces in text edit fields when set to `true`.
+Expand tabs into spaces in the commit message editor.
+When set to `true`, `git cola` will insert a configurable number of spaces when tab is pressed.
-Amount of spaces is determined by `cola.tabwidth`.
+The number of spaces is determined by `cola.tabwidth`.
 Defaults to `false`.

 cola.fileattributes